If you buy something through a link on this page, we may earn a small commission. How this works.

 Sebum is vital for keeping the skin healthy.
 However, too much sebum can lead to oily skin, clogged pores, and acne.
 Managing oily skin often requires a person making regular skin care a habit.

-Here, we give six ways in which a person can reduce the symptoms of oily skin if it is problematic for them.
+In this article, we talk about six ways in which a person can reduce the symptoms of oily skin without prescription-strength drugs.

 1. Wash regularly